fusioncharts/react-fusioncharts-component/README.md

 ## Licensing

-The FusionCharts React component is open-source and distributed under the terms of the MIT/X11 License.
+The FusionCharts React integration component is open-source and distributed under the terms of the MIT/X11 License.
 However, you will need to download and include FusionCharts library in your page separately, which has a [separate license](https://www.fusioncharts.com/buy).